wcgordon1/TustinRecruiting/src/content/jobs/tr-inside-sales-associate-carlsbad-insi-v1jaud.md

 position: Inside Sales Associate
 description: >-
-  Join our dynamic team as an Inside Sales Associate in the vibrant fintech hub of Carlsbad, CA. If you're looking to thrive in the fast-paced world of financial services and digital banking, and are passionate about leveraging cutting-edge...
+  Join our dynamic team as an Inside Sales Associate in the vibrant fintech hub of Carlsbad, CA. If you're looking to thrive in the fastpaced world of financial services and digital banking, and are passionate about leveraging cuttingedge...
 location: 'Carlsbad, CA'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'